The Industrial Microwave Modeling Group

 - members of WPI's Industrial Microwave Modeling Group (IMMG), a division of Center for Industrial Mathematics and Statistics (CIMS) of the WPI's Department of Mathematical Sciences.

-The IMMG has been using this modeling software in research and student projects since 1999; this event will feature the talks about some recent IMMG projects employing QuickWave-3D as a generator of data for the algorithms performing microwave optimization and solving microwave inverse problems.
+The IMMG has been using this modeling software in research and student projects since 1999; this event features the talks about some recent IMMG projects employing QuickWave-3D as a generator of data for the algorithms performing microwave optimization and solving microwave inverse problems.

 While it is structured as an "internal" university event, the seminar is open to professionals outside WPI.
 Academics and industrialists, researchers and engineers, students of different level, everybody interested in computational electromagnetics and, more specifically, time-domain techniques and FDTD simulations, those who wish to learn what this type of modeling can provide are invited to attend.